 Located on the edge of the valley is linked to its perhaps more illustrious neighbour the Langdale Valley by the infamous Hardknott and Wrynose Pass.
 It’s also home to the highest ground in England the Scafells as well as other 850m-plus peaks like Bowfell Esk Pike and Crinkle Crags.
 The south-east facing aspect of the Scafells is probably an even more spectacular vista than its more commonly seen view from the ever-popular Wast water.

-The valley has a multitude of places you can photograph including the ancient Roman Fort Stanley Ghyll waterfall, the many streams along the River Esk as they wind their way up to the head of the valley Devoke Water on the nearby Birker Fell and the dramatic views across to the Scafell Range from Hardknott Fell itself.
+The valley has a multitude of places you can photograph including the Stanley Ghyll waterfall, the many streams along the River Esk as they wind their way up to the head of the valley Devoke Water on the nearby Birker Fell and the dramatic views across to the Scafell Range from Hardknott Fell itself.

 How to shoot Eskdale